 An API provider is an organization that provides access to an Application Programming Interface (API).
 An API is a set of routines, protocols, and tools for building software applications.

-For example, apilayers’s CountryLayer API is used by thousands of developers to build applications that interact with demographic data.
-Your application will submit requests to the API provider’s servers asking for information or instructions about how to interact with other services that are part of the same ecosystem.
+Your application submits requests to the API provider’s servers asking for information or instructions about how to interact with other services that are part of the same ecosystem.

-To ensure the proper functioning of the service, the provider will impose limits on how many requests can be made per minute or hour.
+To ensure the service functions properly, the provider imposes limits on how many requests you can make per minute or hour.
 This way they can manage load and provide optimal service for each request.

 The API rate limit is the number of API calls or requests an application can make within a specified period.
 Aside from making concurrent API calls, aggressive polling and fast configuration updates can contribute to your application getting rate limited.

 API requests are methods that you follow to request data from an API.
 You use requests to send information that you want the API to process.